- The main ERP solutions vary depending on the size, sector and needs of the company.

 Key final points before deciding on your ERP

-The success of an ERP project depends not only on the technology, but also on the team's commitment, training, and the quality of the implementing partner.
-Every business is unique and requires a thorough analysis of its needs.
-An ERP should help you grow, adapt to changes, and make your daily operations easier, not more complicated.
+The success of an ERP project depends not only on the technology, but also on the team's commitment, training, and the quality of the implementation partner.
+Every company is unique and requires a thorough analysis of its needs.
+An ERP should help you grow, adapt to change, and simplify your daily operations, not complicate them.